Menopause - Can CBD provide relief from symptoms?

 23.March 2021 | Manuela

 Menopause.
-Although for the women concerned mostly a vexed topic, it shows nevertheless once more, with what a miracle machine at body we are nevertheless equipped.
+Although for the women concerned mostly a vexed topic, it shows nevertheless once more, with what a miracle machine we are nevertheless equipped.
 During menopause, the female body begins to say goodbye to its reproductive phase.
 The ovaries stop producing estrogen and menstruation becomes irregular and eventually stops altogether.

 Occurring symptoms during menopause